nandabritto/Where_is_Billy/README.md

 # End Game

-+ After answer all quiz questions, user can add name to rank score on High Scores page.
++ After answer 10 quiz questions, user can add name to rank score on High Scores page.
 <p align="center" width="100%">
   <img width="50%" src="assets/images/readme_ screenshots/end_page.png"></p>

 # High Scores

-+ A list of top 5 players can be found and every time user plays the game (on the same device) the new score will be added.
++ A list of top 5 players can be found and every time user plays the game (on the same device) the new score will be added on it.

 <p align="center" width="100%">
   <img width="50%" src="assets/images/readme_ screenshots/high_scores_page.png"></p>

-There is also a go home button that leads the user to the index page after finish the game and checks the high score list.
+*There is also a go home button that leads the user to the index page after check the high score list.

 ## Future Features